pyOpenSci/python-package-guide/ci-tests-data/run-tests.md

 - Python-based making it accessible if you already know Python and
 - It will create isolated environments to run workflows.

-Nox simplifies creating and managing testing environments.
-With Nox, you can set up virtual environments, and run tests across Python versions using the environment manager of your choice with a single command.
+`nox` simplifies creating and managing testing environments.
+With `nox`, you can set up virtual environments, and run tests across Python versions using the environment manager of your choice with a single command.

-Nox can also be used for other development tasks such as building documentation, creating your package distribution, and testing across various environment managers such as conda and pip.
+Nox can also be used for other development tasks such as building documentation, creating your package distribution, and testing across various environment managers such as `conda` and `pip`.

 ## Test Environments

-By default, Nox uses the Python built in `venv` environment manager.
+By default, `nox` uses the Python built in `venv` environment manager.
 A virtual environment (`venv`) is a self-contained Python environment that allows you to isolate and manage dependencies for different Python projects.
 It helps ensure that project-specific libraries and packages do not interfere with each other, promoting a clean and organized development environment.

 An example of using nox to run tests in `venv` environments for Python versions 3.9, 3.10 and 3.11 is below.